 How to Master Enterprise Application Integration (EAI)

 To ensure maximum efficiency, enterprises must be able to integrate and streamline various data and business processes within their ecosystem.
 Now when we say “integrate,” that can certainly mean a number of different things – including B2B integration, system integration, and cloud integration.
-Enterprise application integration (EAI) is another method that companies need to fully reap the benefits from.
+Enterprise application integration (EAI) is another method that companies need to fully embrace.

 Whether applications reside in-house or in the cloud, they are actually more inexpensive than they’ve ever been before.
 An enterprise integration platform can tie together all of the different applications that an enterprise needs to function in a simple-to-use solution.
 In doing so, enterprise application integration enables companies to manage data flows through these one-stop interfaces.